-Keystone Legacy works with local partners to alleviate extreme poverty and improve education through clean energy, permaculture & rangeland regeneration
+We work with local partners to alleviate extreme poverty, regenerate land and improve education

 We recognise the relevant national and international development strategies

-One of their overarching themes is to ensure that Indigenous People’s voices, priorities and concerns are not only raised but also addressed.
-Under the Community Land Act 2016, Kajiado County Government plays a pivotal role in coordinating spatial planning and the communities in land use plans.
+One of their overarching themes is to ensure that Indigenous People’s voices, priorities and concerns are not only raised but also addressed

-The Maasai in Kenya, like other indigenous and ethnic minority groups elsewhere, have maintained their traditional livestock-oriented lifestyles and continued to be on the fringe of the market economy and development
+Communities in Kenya, like other indigenous and ethnic minority groups elsewhere, have maintained their traditional farm-oriented lifestyles and continued to be on the fringe of the market economy and development

-Global issues such as climate change & overpopulation coupled with diminishing land sizes and accessibility, declining land productivity, frequent droughts, escalating levels of poverty and food shortages, mean that the Maasai can no longer support themselves from subsistence livestock herding
+Global issues such as climate change & overpopulation coupled with diminishing land sizes and accessibility, declining land productivity, frequent droughts, escalating levels of poverty and food shortages, mean that communities can no longer support themselves from subsistence farming

-It is now necessary for the Maasai to diversify their sources of livelihood in order to cope and mitigate the hardships and challenges that confront them
+It is now necessary to diversify their sources of livelihood in order to cope and mitigate the hardships and challenges that confront them.